 Upon completion of the course, students will be able to:

-- Recognize key sources of law applicable the Internet as a decentered, community-standards focused network system
+- Recognize key sources of law applicable to the Internet as a decentered, community-standards focused network system

 - Assess risks to cybersecurity from mismanagement, crime, terrorism, and war